Photos

 Mother: Elizabeth Poulton

 A surviving family history indicates that John was born in Edinburgh, Scotland.
 Despite this, the 1880 census record of his only then living child (James) indicates that John was born in Bermuda.
 This is the most probable place of birth, especially since his parents had married in Bermuda just a year before his birth.
 If he was born in Bermuda, he was most likely born in the village of Somerset on Somerset Island in Sandys Parish, where most of his maternal relatives apparently lived.
-John probably spent his first years with his family in Bermuda, but they moved to Hampton, Virginia before 1762.
-At some point, John was sent to the University of Edinburgh to attend medical school and become a doctor.
-This may have happened during the early 1770's.
+John probably spent his first years with his family in Bermuda, but they moved to Hampton, Virginia before 1758.
+At some point during the 1770s, John was apparently educated as a doctor.
+According to family history, John was sent to the University of Edinburgh to attend medical school and become a doctor.
+This probably happened during the early 1770s.
 John is said to have graduated from the school "with high honors."
 John returned to the English colonies, probably just in time for the American Revolution.
 The DAR has record that John Brodie served as a surgeon to troops during the American Revolution, yet some researchers believe the patriot to have really been his father.

 Whether or not he had war service, John began his professional career as a surgeon.
 He moved to North Carolina, where he married Mary Taylor in 1779.
 They settled in Granville County, North Carolina, where they raised a large family and were quite wealthy.
 John was a member of the Masons, being named in a list dated 1792.
 John and his family were early converts to the Methodist Episcopalian church and were ardent enthusiasts of this new denomination.
 In 1802, John advertised in a newspaper that he was searching for a schoolmaster who knew the Latin language.
 While in Granville County, John and his family likely lived in the part that became Vance County in 1881.